martinarrieta/vagrant-fabric/README.md

 Start a VM
 --------------

-This command will stop the vm if is running and it will remove the vm files.
+This command will create and start the vm.

-    vagrant destroy <vm_name>
+    vagrant up <vm_name>

 For example: